Part 2: Interactive spare parts catalog - an end to manual data

 Create and publish at the touch of a button

-Catalog creation processes that can take hours or weeks can be shortened to just a few minutes with digital help.
-Catalog software gives you more time for your core business through efficient creation and maintenance processes.
+Catalog creation processes that may take hours or weeks can be shortened to just a few minutes with digital assistance.
+Catalog software gives you more time for your core business, thanks to efficient catalog creation and maintenance processes.

 The efficiency advantage is not limited to the creation process.
 Publishing also becomes easier: With catalog software, you can publish your spare parts catalog online on the Internet and intranet or on modern data carriers such as USB.